Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Christmas Cookie Cutter Biscuits

-- Place room temperature butter and sugar in a bowl and use electric whisk or cake stand mixer for 2 minutes to beat until light and fluffy.
-WIll take longer if doing by hand.
+- Bring 200 g butter to room temperature Place in a bowl with 200 g granulated sugar and use electric whisk or cake stand mixer for 2 minutes to beat until light and fluffy.
+WIll take longer if beating by hand.

-- Add egg and vanilla extract, mix in for 1 minute.
+- Add 1 Egg and 2 teaspoon Vanilla Extract, mix in for 1 minute.

-- Add the baking powder & ½ the flour, use a spoon to mix in.
+- Add 2 teaspoon Baking Powder & half of the 400 gram flour, use a spoon to mix in.

-- Add the remaining ½ of the flour, bit by bit, it will get stiffer to stir.
-Check consistency, it should be like playdoh.
+- Add the remaining ยฝ of the flour, bit by bit, it will get stiffer to stir.
+Check consistency.
+It should be like Play-Doh.
 Keep adding more flour until its right, if it gets too stiff add a bit of water.

-- Divide the mixture into 3 equal sized balls.
-Each ball will cover make 12, biscuits measuring 8cm.Put the 3 biscuit dough balls in a ziplock bag in the fridge for about 25 minutes or for quicker chilling, use the freezer for 10 minutes at this point.Tip!
-If you want to you can store in fridge or freezer to make more biscuits for another day?
-Check blog post for details.
+- Divide the mixture into 3 equal-sized balls.
+Each ball will make approx 12 biscuits measuring 8cm.Put the three biscuit dough balls in a ziplock bag in the fridge for about 25 minutes or for quicker chilling, use the freezer for 10 minutes at this point.Tip!
+If you want, you can store in the fridge or freezer to make more biscuits for another day.
+Check the blog post for details.

 - Reroll what is left and continue on a new sheet of parchment paper, until there is no dough left.

-- Bake on 175°C/ 340°F for about 7-9 minutes.
-Keep an eye on them remove from oven before they change colour!
+- Bake on 160โ /180ยฐC fan oven/ 350ยฐF / Gas Mark 4 for 7-9 minutes.
+Keep an eye on them and remove them from the oven before they change colour!
 Look for tiny cracks to appear on the surface to know when they are ready.

 How to make Royal Icing

-- Mix icing sugar, cream of tartar, vanilla extract and whisked egg whites together in a bowl
+- Mix 350 g Icing sugar, ยฝ teaspoon cream of tartar, ยฝ teaspoon vanilla extract and 2 Pasteurised egg whites together in a bowl.

 - Use a mixer on low setting until icing is smooth.
 You want it to be a thick consistency to pipe without running off the biscuit, add more icing if needed?
 Check the blog post for more info on consistany